 About Your Credit Score

-Fair Isaac and Company calculated the original FICO score to assess creditworthines.
-You can learn more on FICO here.
+Fair Isaac and Company developed the first FICO score to assess creditworthines.
+For details on FICO, read more here.

-Credit scores only take into account the information contained in your credit reports.
+Your credit score comes from your history of repayment.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as bad a word when FICO scores were invented as it is in the present day.
-Credit scoring was invented as a way to consider solely what was relevant to a borrower's likelihood to pay back a loan.
+"Profiling" was as dirty a word when FICO scores were first invented as it is in the present day.
+Credit scoring was developed as a way to take into account solely what was relevant to a borrower's likelihood to pay back a loan.

-Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is sufficient information in your report to assign a score.
-Some folks don't have a long enough credit history to get a credit score.
-They should build up a credit history before they apply for a loan.
+Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your credit to build an accurate score.
+If you don't meet the criteria for getting a score, you might need to establish your credit history before you apply for a mortgage loan.